August 12, 2019 3:26 pm

 Zero Invasive Predators, which designed the equipment used in the barrier, this week reported the successful removal of all possums, rats and stoats from a remote 11,000-hectare valley on the West Coast (without killing tahr or kea) and plans to defend it from reinvasion using rivers and mountains as natural barriers.

-Helped by an alliance with the Provincial Growth Fund, we are funding production of ZIP’s tools and techniques and another 10 innovative new predator control products being designed and developed by New Zealand companies.
+Helped by an alliance with the Provincial Growth Fund, we are funding production of ZIP’s suite of ‘remove and protect’ tools plus another 10 innovative new predator control products being designed and developed by New Zealand companies.

-Ultimately, our goal is to shift from ongoing suppression to permanent removal of predators across landscapes where people live, work and play, with gains along the way are providing plenty of cause for celebration.
+Ultimately, our goal is to shift from ongoing suppression to permanent removal of predators across landscapes where people live, work and play.

 The Otago Daily Times this month ran a photo on its front page of a South Island robin/ toutouwai taken by a young photographer in a city park.
 It was the first sighting of robins in the area for 50 years.

-In the Hawkes Bay, translocated robins have also spread their wings and seabirds are starting to use forest areas that have been abandoned for decades.
+In the Hawkes Bay, translocated robins have also spread their wings into areas under intensive predator control and seabirds are able to return to forest areas that have long been abandoned.

 In Auckland bellbirds/ korimako have been seen recently at Whangaparaoa and Kohimarama, kākā at Northcote, Devonport and St Heliers, kākāriki on Waiheke, bats/ pekapeka in Patumahoe and weta in the Manukau lowlands.